No Surprise Billing - Understanding Your Bill

 Coordination of benefits — How insurance organizations determine the primary payment source when you are covered under more than one insurance organization or group medical plan.
 Many insurance contracts state that if you are covered under more than one insurance plan, benefits will be coordinated so that total benefits paid will not be more than 100 percent of the bill.

-Co-payment — The contractual provision that requires you to pay a specific charges for specific service, usually when you receive the service.
+Co-payment — The contractual provision that requires you to pay a specific charge for specific service, usually when you receive the service.
 A co-payment usually applies to office visits, prescriptions, and emergency or hospital services.

 Deductible — The agreed amount you must pay before your insurance organization will pay a claim.
 Usually, you have 12 months to meet your deductible.
 Eligible expenses after you meet your deductible are then paid for the rest of that 12-month period.